mixpanel/docs/pages/docs/other-bits/cohort-syncs/cohort-webhooks.md

 * **T+1h**: `add_members()` | `remove_members()` calls are made to the customer webhook

 ###  FAQ
+**How can we add custom properties?**
+Mixpanel will automatically include `email`, `mixpanel_distinct_id`, `first_name`, and `last_name` to identify the user.
+If you need to add extra properties, feel free to add in `Properties to Export` field where we populate some pre-existing fields for you to choose.

 **What is the frequency of the syncs?**
 We sync cohorts once every 30 minutes.